15A. The RothCN Model

 is the combined rate modifying factor ( Equation 15A.6),

-is the yearly 1st order decomposition rate constant (yr–1).
+is the yearly 1st order decomposition rate constant (yr–1) for compartment i.
+See Table 15A.1.

 is 1/12, since k is a yearly decomposition rate.